vvkatasonova/velar-diagnostic-app/README.md

 # Velar Diagnostic App

+> **VELAR is the working title of an independently developed business diagnostic system.**

 Velar Diagnostic App is a prototype of an internal tool I built for conducting structured business audits.

 The project started as an Excel diagnostic playbook.
 I wanted to move the same workflow into a web application so that audits could be created, stored, reviewed and turned into a client report in one place.